 This is when people pay for healthcare services directly from their own pockets.
 This is often done for services that are not covered by social health insurance.

-There are three common models which combine these health financing models and are often used to classify health systems.
+There are three common healthcare system models which combine these health financing models and are often used to classify health systems.

 The Beveridge Model, named after Sir William Beveridge, also known as the National Health Service (NHS) model, is a healthcare system where healthcare is provided by the government and funded by taxation.
 This system is common in many European countries such as the United Kingdom, France, Spain, and Portugal.

-In the main, health care is available free at the point of use.
+In this model, health care is available free at the point of use.
 This can result in patients overutilizing the health system but this risk is usually managed through pro-active prevention programmes, and the use of primary care and effective triage to select patients for treatment in order of priority.
 This helps to manage demand across the system.

 The Bismarck Model

 The Bismarck Model, named after Otto von Bismarck, also known as the Social Health Insurance (SHI) model, is a healthcare system where healthcare is provided by the government and funded by social health insurance contributions.
 Some of these systems have many insurers but the prices and health benefit packages are heavily regulated or managed by the government.